jrroosevelt/VS2PCG/Card clarifications M-Z.md

 ---

 Editor's note: Some of the following information below can be confusing out of context of the [August 2021 Rules update](https://www.upperdeckblog.com/2021/08/vs-system-2pcg-rules-update-august-2021/).
-Please also refer to this Build Phase A
+Please also refer to [this Build Phase Article for further clarification](https://www.thebuildphasenetwork.com/articleblog/digesting-2021-equip-rules).

 ---